Fast cheminformatics fingerprint search, anywhere you use Python

-Chemfp is a set of command-line tools and a Python library for fingerprint generation and high-performance similarity search.
-Its market-leading performance and comprehensive API make it easy for you to add fast similarity search anywhere you use Python.
+Its market-leading performance and comprehensive API make it easy for you to add fast similarity search and fingerprint analysis components anywhere you use Python.

 If that sounds interesting

-You can get started by downloading the most recent version, chemfp 3.4.1, using the following:
+You can get started by downloading the pre-compiled Linux version of chemfp using the following:

 A few features are either limited or disabled.
-Visit the licensing page page to see the licensing terms, to request a evaluation key to unlock those features, or to purchase a source code license.
+Visit the licensing page to see the licensing terms, to request an evaluation key to unlock those features, and learn about some of the available licensing options.

 More information